-This page provides additional resources for SARFIP applicants who wish to complete on-farm habitat enhancement or restoration projects in support of SAR.
-This is not an exhaustive list of supported projects or resources, but is intended to provide more information for those who are interested.
+This page provides additional resources for OSCIA’s Species at Risk (SAR) program applicants who wish to complete on-farm habitat enhancement or restoration projects in support of SAR.
+This is not an exhaustive list of resources and it doesn’t necessarily mean they are all supported projects.
+This list is intended to provide more information for those who are interested.
 More information on species at risk is available on the Species at Risk in Ontario website.

 Species Specific Habitat Enhancements

 Bat Houses and Bat Roosts